 WHY IS IT IMPORTANT TO HAVE AN RCCE?

 Just as there is an exponential growth of IoT devices in the market; there are equally growing concerns on the privacy of data.
 This vulnerability has made IoT security a dire necessity that requires immediate attention.

-Studies have recorded critical level vulnerabilities in wide range of IoT devices.
-Hackers can easily crack baby monitors and carry out dubious actions by hijacking data, including altering camera settings, infiltrating live feeds and also granting permissions to unauthorized users to view and control the monitor
+Studies have recorded critical-level vulnerabilities in a wide range of IoT devices.
+Hackers can easily crack baby monitors and carry out dubious actions by hijacking data, including altering camera settings, infiltrating live feeds, and also granting permissions to unauthorized users to view and control the monitor